An ad-free and cookie-free website.

 Our trained humans found other terms in the category performance basics you may find helpful.

-First off, subscribe so you don't miss out on new videos.
+First off, we're all forgetful, so subscribe now so you don't miss out on new videos and content.